firebase/firebase-ios-sdk/README.md

 **Conclusions:**

-- using Firebase SDKs in static frameworks/libraries is safe for both vendor and in-app internal libraries
+- Firebase SDKs in static frameworks/libraries is safe for both vendor and in-app internal libraries
 - if the static framework is used from an app and its extensions, then it will be copied to each target increasing the app download size.